RequirementEngineering/ch-re-JD154075/SRS.md

 </p>
 <br>

-1. A first-time user of the system should see the log-in page when he/she opens the application, see Figure 2.
-If the user has not registered, he/she should be able to do that on the log-in page.
+1. A first-time user of the system should see the log-in page when he/she opens the application.
+See Figure 2, If the user has not registered, he/she should be able to do that on the log-in page.

 <br>
 <p align="center">